 Do we really need environmental preconditioning during the package testing process?

-In the Medical Device and Pharmaceutical industries, the purpose of package testing is to provide a level of confidence that product will reach the market sterile, and safe for the end-consumer.
+In the Medical Device and Pharmaceutical industries, the purpose of a package testing lab is to provide a level of confidence that product will reach the market sterile, and safe for the end-consumer.
 Each product-package system is different, goes through different distribution environments, and interacts with their surroundings in unique ways.
 Environmental preconditioning is the way to mimic those different distribution environments and interactions.

 Before designing a package system try to understand the supply chain first.
 Throughout a packages lifetime, a medical device could be packed out, sealed, transported to a sterilizer, delivered to a warehouse, and maybe even another warehouse before making it to the end-consumer!
 Of course, there could always be fewer or more phases to a packages supply chain.